 Mostly cast in bronze, the overall design and ornamentation of the Shrine incorporates symbols connected with the theme of peace and the attainment of eternal life.
-It took the form of a bronze casket resting on an ark amongst reeds; the boat indicative of a journey, which had come to an end.
-In the centre of the front panel a relief showed the Hand of God set in a circle in which rested the Soul of Man.
-At the four corners of the Shrine stood pairs of winged Seraphim (angels) carrying golden trumpets and across the front were four gilded figures portraying Moses, Joshua, Solomon and St George.
+It takes the form of a bronze casket resting on an ark amongst reeds; the boat indicative of a journey, which had come to an end.
+In the centre of the casket’s front panel is a relief showing the Hand of God set in a circle.
+In this hand rests the Soul of Man.
+At the four corners of the casket stands pairs of winged Seraphim (angels) carrying golden trumpets and across the front were four gilded figures portraying Moses, Joshua, Solomon and St George.

-The Roll of Honour was guarded on top by kneeling figures representing the four fighting services (Royal Navy, Royal Marines, Army and Royal Flying Corps).
-On either side of the Shrine were bronze Pillars of Light decorated with wheat (for resurrection), lotus (for the waters of life) and irises (for eternal life) with four panels of oak leaves at their base.
+The Roll of Honour is guarded on top by kneeling figures representing the four fighting services: Royal Navy, Royal Marines, Army and Royal Flying Corps.
+On either side of the casket are bronze Pillars of Light decorated with wheat (for resurrection), lotus (for the waters of life) and irises (for eternal life) with four panels of oak leaves at their base.

 The theme of the Memorial Window is the attainment of peace through sacrifice.
 Its main feature is the Hall Stone crest featuring the Angel of Peace holding a model of the Tower façade of the building itself.
 In the lower panels are shown fighting men from ancient and modern times, civilians and pilgrims all ascending a winding staircase towards the angel.

 Can I visit the Memorial Shrine at Freemasons’ Hall?